 For a technical study, see John Earman, Hume’s Abject Failure: The Argument Against Miracle (New York: Oxford University Press); Francis Beckwith, David Hume’s Argument Against Miracles (Lanham: University Press, of America, 1989).

 See Michael Ruse, “Accomodationism in the Religion-Science Debate: Why It’s Incomplete,” Huffington Post, November 6, 2010; Michael Ruse, Science and Spirituality: Making Room for Faith in the Age of Science (New York: Cambridge University Press, 2010).

 This is why atheists like Sam Harris prefer Buddhism as a replacement for other religions.
 “The Buddhist tradition…represents the richest source of contemplative wisdom that any civilization has produced.
 In a world that has long been terrorized by fratricidal Sky-God religions, the ascendance of Buddhism would surely be a welcome development.”
 (Sam Harris, “Killing the Buddha,” Shambhala Sun, July 2009.)

 For a sociological perspective, see Rodney Stark, One True God: Historical Consequences of Monotheism (Princeton: Princeton University Press, 2001) and Discovering God: The Origins of the Great Religions and the Evolution of Belief (New York: HarperOne, 2007).

-Posted by Jonas E. Alexis on July 10, 2013, With 4282 Reads Filed under Government & Politics, Life, Religion.
+Posted by Jonas E. Alexis on July 10, 2013, With 4287 Reads Filed under Government & Politics, Life, Religion.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.